FilipDominec/rp2daq/README.md

 ### Asynchronous commands

-Consider the following example, which does almost the same as the previous one:
+Consider the following ADC readout code, which does almost the same as the previous example:

 ```Python
 import rp2daq